ga-wdi-boston/rails-overview-assessment/README.md

 ## Assessment :: Rails Overview

-### Instructions
+Fork and clone this repository.

-1. Fork and clone this repository.
+### Questions
-1. Draw out the components of an (R)MVC architecture and sketch out the flow of a PATCH request going through the app.
+1. Explain why Rails exists and what it's used for.
-1. Take a photo of your drawing and add it to the `submissions` directory inside your clone.
+1. Using a marker, pen, or pencil, sketch the components of an (R)MVC architecture, how they interconnect, and which components have what responsibilities.
+Take a photo of your drawing and add it to the `submissions` directory inside your clone.
-1. Push back to your fork and make a pull request!
+1. Describe the flow of a PATCH request as it goes through the app.